 - Their ground clearance is much lesser (for obvious reasons) and that's the reason they have a mechanical arrangement - Wheel Impact Load Detectors.
 (Basically a hanging rod below the aircraft – near the staircase and right under the luggage area - to keep a manual/mechanical check on the overloading.
 Should the rod touch the ground while loading, you know you're already doomed!
 They're doomed!
 Or something really bad.)

 - It's a small carrier.
-Loading of luggage and passengers' boarding have to be watched very closely.
+Loading of luggage and passengers' boarding has to be watched very closely.
 Only one person can board the plane at a time.

 Maybe many of us already know that.
 I didn't, till about an hour and a half back – April 22, 2010 (6:05 AM).
 It was so enlightening; I felt the need to share.
 There's so much around us, we know, there's always a lot of new things to learn about.
 Things like -